Segismundo Casado: Senior officer

 The advent of the Republic produced military reform and revision of some promotions; in 1931 Casado's ascension to commandant was reversed.
 Casado continued to work in Escuela Superior; in 1931 he published a study, Organización del Ejército Francés, and in 1933 Empleo de la División de Caballería en el Servicio de Exploración estratégica followed.
 According to some sources, at the time Casado became one of key advocates of armored units, up to total replacement of cavalry with arma blindada.
 In late 1934 he was (again) nominated to comandante.
 In early 1935 Casado was nominated commander of personal detachment of the president (escolta del presidente), Niceto Alcalá-Zamora; from May 1936 he performed the same role serving the new president, Manuel Azaña.

 According to some sources, during the coup of July 1936, Casado personally decided that Azaña be relocated from his residence in El Pardo to the centre of Madrid; the move which might have prevented Azaña's captivity, as the presidential communications unit rebelled.
-He than served in Sierra de Guadarrama, according to some in general staff of “columna Bernal”, and according to others as “jefe de la columna Galán”.
-In October 1936 he was recalled to Madrid and assumed the role of head of the operations department at the General Staff, reportedly because he was considered an “excellent planner”; he was also promoted to teniente coronel.
+He then served in Sierra de Guadarrama, according to some in general staff of "columna Bernal", and according to others as "jefe de la columna Galán".
+In October 1936 he was recalled to Madrid and assumed the role of head of the operations department at the General Staff, reportedly because he was considered an "excellent planner"; he was also promoted to teniente coronel.
 Other sources claim he was dismissed as head of operations shortly after.

 In late 1936 Casado remained engaged in organisation, planning and teaching.
 Following the decision to build mixed brigades he was active raising those units, though instead of the original concept of autonomous operations, he preferred them to be part of divisions.
 He kept lecturing at Escuela Popular de Estado Mayor, soon relocated to Valencia; at one point he became the head of the institution.
 In May 1937 Casado was nominated general inspector of the cavalry.
 During the summer of 1937 he assumed command of XVIII Army Corps, which at the time mounted an offensive in Aragon; following an initial advance, the corps failed to reach its objectives.
 In September 1937 Casado was nominated commander of the newly formed XXI Army Corps, also deployed in Aragon.
 In March 1938 he assumed command of the Army of Andalusia, but in May he returned to Madrid to head the Army of the Centre.
 Also in May he was promoted to coronel.
 In February 1939 Casado was promoted to the rank of general.